 What time is pick up?

-Do you have aftercare for preschool camp?
+Do you have extended care options for Alder camp?

 I'm picking up my child for aftercare, where will they be?